gyetvan-andras/yam/README.md

 It is a proof of concept HTML5 Animation editor.
 I have two purposes to put it here:

 1. if you find any piece of this code usefull, just use it as you wish
 2. I've spent several hours from my spare time to put it all together.
 It is a fun project for me, with a clear vision about what could it be.
-So if you know someone who is interested in putting some money into it, just drop me a message :) I'd like to work on it 120%!
+So if you know someone who is interested in putting some money into it, just drop me a message :)

+#Acknowledgment
+YAM uses several libraries:

+1. [PixiJS](http://www.pixijs.com) - the fastest, most flexible 2D WebGL renderer
+2. [TweenJS](http://www.createjs.com/tweenjs) - powerful JavaScript library for tweening and animating HTML5 and JavaScript properties
+3. [Vue](https://vuejs.org) - The Progressive JavaScript Framework

 # WARNING :)
 Be aware that this repo contains some large test data, for example a test mp4 and some image.
 You've been warned :D